-4.8 Park West Cherry Orchard Local Area Plan 2019
+4.8 Park West Cherry Orchard Local Area Plan 2019 (2029)

 Dublin City Council adopted the Park West - Cherry Orchard Local Area Plan (LAP) in October 2019 in accordance with Section 20 of the Planning and Development Act 2000 (as amended).
+The LAP has since been extended until November 2029 as the current LAP remains consistent with the Core Strategy of the Dublin City Development Plan 2022-2028, and with development still to take place on several of the key sites, it is clear that there are objectives of the LAP that remain to be secured.